github/training-kit/paths/intro-to-github/00-welcome.md

   ## We're Glad You're Here :octocat:

   This course is designed to get you started using GitHub, with deep understanding, in less than an hour.<br>
-  If you don't have an hour, [this](https://services.github.com/on-demand/intro-to-github/14) video completes the course in 3 minutes.
+  If you don't have an hour, [this video](https://services.github.com/on-demand/intro-to-github/14) shows the steps of the course in 3 minutes.

   **In this course, you will learn how to**: